justinhhorner/faq/README.md

 Tablet: [Wacom Intuos](https://www.amazon.com/gp/product/B079NWPZTG)

 ### What graphics editing program do you use?
-[Aseprite](https://www.aesprite.com) for pixel art and [Affinity Photo 2](https://affinity.serif.com/en-us/photo/) by Serif for everything else.
+[Aseprite](https://www.aesprite.com) for pixel art and [Affinity Photo 2](https://affinity.serif.com/en-us/photo/) for everything else.

 ### What are you drinking?
 Probably green tea.